 (3) The Public Sector Commissioner may at any time report to the Minister on any matter relating to the observance by members of staff of a code of conduct in force under section 14B that the Commissioner thinks should be brought to the Minister’s attention.

-[Section 14C inserted by No. 67 of 2004 s.
-13; amended by No. 39 of 2010 s.
+[Section 14C inserted: No. 67 of 2004 s.
+13; amended: No. 39 of 2010 s.
 88(3).]

 14D.
 Reports to Minister about observance of codes of conduct